How to maintain pipe

 Plumbing

-The answer to 'how to maintain pipe' is to regularly inspect, clean, and protect your home's plumbing system.
-This involves checking for leaks, clearing clogs, and taking steps to prevent future issues.
+The answer to 'how to maintain pipe' is to regularly inspect, clean, and protect your home's plumbing pipes.
+This includes checking for leaks, clogs, or corrosion, and taking steps to prevent future issues.

 Step-by-Step Guide